Log cabin: United States and Canada

-Germans and Ukrainians also used this technique.
-The contemporaneous British settlers had no tradition of building with logs, but they quickly adopted the method.
-The first English settlers did not widely use log cabins, building in forms more traditional to them.
-Few log cabins dating from the 18th century still stand, but they were often not intended as permanent dwellings.
 Possibly the oldest surviving log house in the United States is the C. A. Nothnagle Log House (c.
 1640) in New Jersey.
 Settlers often built log cabins as temporary homes to live in while constructing larger, permanent houses; then they either demolished the log structures or used them as outbuildings, such as barns or chicken coops.

 Log cabins were sometimes hewn on the outside so that siding might be applied; they also might be hewn inside and covered with a variety of materials, ranging from plaster over lath to wallpaper.

 Log cabins were constructed with either a purlin roof structure or a rafter roof structure.
 A purlin roof consists of horizontal logs that are notched into the gable-wall logs.
 The latter are progressively shortened to form the characteristic triangular gable end.
 The steepness of the roof was determined by the reduction in size of each gable-wall log as well as the total number of gable-wall logs.
 Flatter roofed cabins might have had only 2 or 3 gable-wall logs while steeply pitched roofs might have had as many gable-wall logs as a full story.
 Issues related to eave overhang and a porch also influenced the layout of the cabin.

 The decision about roof type often was based on the material for roofing like bark.
 Milled lumber was usually the most popular choice for rafter roofs in areas where it was available.
 These roofs typify many log cabins built in the 20th century, having full-cut 2×4 rafters covered with pine and cedar shingles.
 The purlin roofs found in rural settings and locations, where milled lumber was not available, often were covered with long hand-split shingles.

 The log cabin has been a symbol of humble origins in U.S. politics since the early 19th century.
 At least seven U.S. presidents were born in log cabins, including Andrew Jackson, James K. Polk, Millard Fillmore, Franklin Pierce, James Buchanan, Abraham Lincoln, and James A. Garfield.
 Although William Henry Harrison was not born in a log cabin, he and the Whigs were among the first to use them during the 1840 presidential election as a symbol to show Americans that he was a man of the people.
 Other candidates followed Harrison's example, making the idea of a log cabin a recurring theme in U.S. presidential campaigns.